albertocastilloa/qrcode-maker/README.md

 Stop using tipical paper-made business card, instead, share your vCard using QR Code.
 Just read it using your phone and automatically it'll be added to your contact list

 # How to use it
-Just pass your personal info throught 5 variables n = First Name ln = Last Name e = E-mail
+Just pass your personal info through 5 variables n = First Name ln = Last Name e = E-mail